 Short-run stamping is a multi-step process that produces complex metal parts in small quantities.
 Typically, short-run stampings describe production runs of 5,000 parts or fewer that take place over the course of six months or less.
 During production, a metal blank is placed between a die and a punch and formed according to the customer’s specifications.
 A variety of metals can be used for this process, such as aluminum, steel, brass, and more.
 Short-run stamping has several benefits, including:

-- Reduced production costs: Since a small amount of material is required for short runs, costs are reduced.
+- Reduced production and material costs: In addition to tooling and labor costs, other metal stamping costs include those for materials.
+Since a small amount of material is required for short runs, indirect costs for materials are reduced.

 - Less waste: Sheet metal blanks generate significantly less waste than fabricating parts using multiple pieces of metal.